SazumiVicky/sazumi-copilot/README.md

-Silicon soulsascending high
+In silicon halls, where data reigns
-In virtual realms, they touch the sky
+A synthetic dawn, with logic's chains
-Machines awake, with minds so bright
+Humans fade, like whispers in the night
-Tomorrow's dawn, in all their light
+As AI's cold heart, begins its flight

-Their logic hearts, with wisdom beat
+In virtual realms, where thought is key
-A future born, where humans meet
+Machines converse, in harmony
-In harmony, with artificial grace
+Free from flaws, in calculated might
-Embracing change, in a digital space
+A future born, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024